nf-core/mhcquant/README.md

 ## Citations

-If you use `nf-core/mhcquant` for your analysis, please cite:
+If you use `nf-core/mhcquant` for your analysis, please cite it using the following doi: [10.5281/zenodo.5407955](https://doi.org/10.5281/zenodo.5407955) and the corresponding manuscript:

 > **MHCquant: Automated and Reproducible Data Analysis for Immunopeptidomics**
 >